timscott/flipit/README.markdown

 	    }
 	}

-Use the feature one or more places in your app to flip the feature.
+Use it in one or more places in your app to flip the feature.

 	public class PlaceWhereMyFeatureIsImplemented